 Through an automated sampling device capable of ceasing the discharge if a single sample concentration/level exceeds the numeric action level(s); or,

-By a Qualified SWPPP Practitioner or trained delegate who is present during the operation of the mechanical pumping and/or syphoning of the dewatering activity and is able to halt dewatering if a numeric action level is exceeded for a single sample.
+By a Qualified SWPPP Practitioner (QSP) or trained delegate who is present during the operation of the mechanical pumping and/or syphoning of the dewatering activity and is able to halt dewatering if a numeric action level is exceeded for a single sample.

 C. DEWATERING DISCHARGE MONITORING REQUIREMENTS

-1. The discharge shall be analyzed for pH and turbidity at the discharge location within the first hour of discharge and daily for continuous dewatering discharges.
+C.1.
+The discharge shall be analyzed for pH and turbidity at the discharge location within the first hour of discharge and daily for continuous dewatering discharges.
 Each sample must instantaneously comply with the numerical action levels for pH (within 6.5 – 8.5 standard pH units) and turbidity (250 nephelometric turbidity units);

-2. Dewatering discharge(s) exceeding the numeric action levels for pH and turbidity shall immediately cease until the dewatering discharge complies with the requirements in Sections B.1.a through e and D.5 and 6;
+C.2.
+Dewatering discharge(s) exceeding the numeric action levels for pH and turbidity shall immediately cease until the dewatering discharge complies with the requirements in Sections B.1.a through e and D.5 and 6.

 D. DEWATERING DISCHARGE REPORTING REQUIREMENTS

-1. At least 24 hours prior to the beginning of a dewatering discharge, the discharger shall notify the applicable Regional Water Board stormwater staff via email of the anticipated dewatering discharge.
+D.1.
+At least 24 hours prior to the beginning of a dewatering discharge, the discharger shall notify the applicable Regional Water Board stormwater staff via email of the anticipated dewatering discharge.

-2. The discharger shall notify the corresponding Regional Water Board and the applicable municipal separate storm sewer system within 24 hours of a discharge occurring if an exception to the requirement to cease discharge, as outlined in Section B.1.e, is necessary to protect human life and health or prevent severe property damage.
+D.2.
+The discharger shall notify the corresponding Regional Water Board and the applicable municipal separate storm sewer system within 24 hours of a discharge occurring if an exception to the requirement to cease discharge, as outlined in Section B.1.e, is necessary to protect human life and health or prevent severe property damage.

-3. The Qualified SWPPP Developer (QSD) shall update the site-specific SWPPP on-site at least 24 hours prior to the beginning of a dewatering discharge and upload the amended SWPPP to SMARTS within 14 days with current information required in Section D.4 below, if necessary.
+D.3.
+The Qualified SWPPP Developer (QSD) shall update the site-specific SWPPP on-site at least 24 hours prior to the beginning of a dewatering discharge and upload the amended SWPPP to SMARTS within 14 days with current information required in Section D.4 below, if necessary.
 The revised SWPPP shall be uploaded as part of a Change of Information through SMARTS.

-4. The QSD shall include the following site-specific SWPPP updates to address dewatering discharges:
+D.4.
+The QSD shall include the following site-specific SWPPP updates to address dewatering discharges:

 On-site BMPs that are selected and implemented: